Don’t Let Dental Anxiety Stop You from Getting Regular Check-Ups

 The impact of this on dental health cannot be underestimated.
 Regular visits to the dentist are vital to pick up the early signs of tooth decay and to have those treated early on.

-While some adults have a fear of the dentist routed in a childhood experience, it is important to recognise that modern dentists make patient comfort a priority.
+While some adults have a fear of the dentist rooted in a childhood experience, it is important to recognise that modern dentists make patient comfort a priority.
+You might be holding on to a memory of a treatment that just isn’t the same as it once was, so you’re unlikely to ever experience it again.

 Where dental patients need sedation it is usually inhaled as ‘gas and air’.
 This quickly makes patients feel calm and relaxed ahead of treatment.
 The patient remains conscious and the effects wear off quickly after treatment.